Home ยป Noodles ยป Spicy Cold Kimchi Noodles

 Spicy cold Kimchi noodles recipe - This is a perfect summer time dish.
 Bring your lost appetite back with these spicy cold Korean noodles! | MyKoreanKitchen.com

-There’s no better way to beat the hot summer weather than having some addictively spicy Korean noodles!
-Do you agree with me?
+There’s no better way to beat the summer heat than with a bowl of addictively spicy Korean noodles!
+Don’t you agree?

-It’s quick and easy to create as well.
-I hope you enjoy my recipe and give it a try soon!
+The best part?
+It’s super quick and easy to make!
+I hope you give my recipe a try soon and enjoy every spicy, refreshing bite.

 Spicy cold Kimchi noodles recipe - This is a perfect summer time dish.
 Bring your lost appetite back with these spicy cold Korean noodles! | MyKoreanKitchen.com